tianchengzhe/EllipTrack_docs/docs/tutorial.rst

    If training datasets are available, users may choose to run this step.
    It is suggested to set "Min Prob" to a very high value (0.9 or above) to avoid modifying ellipses with great uncertainties.

-*  Examine other images by typing Frame IDs in the "Frame" textbox and clicking "Load Images".
+*  Examine other images by typing Frame IDs in the "Frame" text box and clicking "Load Images".
 Modify parameter values if necessary.
 Repeat this process until segmentation is satisfactory.

 Save Parameters
 ***************